35mm Slide Copy Stand for Smart Phones

 - Attach the top plate to the base.
 Slip the corner notches in on the side with the slide stage first.
 Then snap the other end down to the base.
 It will often hold without glue and I'd recommend not gluing it until you know that the lens you have works correctly.

-To Use Use an LED flashlight or halogen desk lamp to shine into the reflector area below the slide stage.
+Use an LED flashlight or halogen desk lamp to shine into the reflector area below the slide stage.
 It may take a little experimenting to get the light right, but you should be able to evenly illuminate the slide background screen.
 You will normally want a nice white light source, although other color lights could make for some nice effects, think auto-instagram.

 The slide stage is designed to take slides in one orientation, you will need to change the phone's camera orientation to match the slide.
 To change the orientation, momentarily tilt the phone to the orientation of the slide and replace the phone on the holder.
 Most phones will hold the most recent orientation when held horizontally in the phone mount.